benoitpetit/goctiondoc/docs/README.md

 # Welcome to Goction

-Goction is a powerful, lightweight framework designed to create, manage, and execute custom actions.
-Whether you're automating tasks, building integrations, or creating complex workflows, Goction provides the tools you need.
+Goction is a powerful, lightweight tool designed to create, manage, and execute custom actions.
+Whether you're automating tasks, building integrations, or creating complex workflows, Goction provides the capabilities you need.

 ## Key Features